WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * TDD from scratch
 * Project w/o Spring -> Project with Spring

+### ...Later Github...

 * What is GitHub?
 * How is a user story implemented with Git, GitHub and a workflow?
 * How to deal with conflicts in software development projects?

+Introduction in the tool environment (Eclipse, GIT/GitLab, Build-Prozess mit Maven/Gradle)

+Programming in Java

+Advanced programming in Java

+"Testdriven development, Refactoring, Clean Code Spring-Basics (Part I)"

+"Spring-Basics (Part II)
+JPA Basics"

+Spring and JPA
+RESTful WebServices with Spring

+Modern Development of Web Applications
+React or Angular

+Software development in a team with feature branches and merge requests and advanced Maven concepts.

+Docker - Launching Docker containers for databases, Docker: building an image for your own service,